 Those with little or no understanding of risk management, or those who want to extend their knowledge and experience in the field of managing risk strategically; in the context of their current employment or to improve future employment opportunities through formal qualifications.

-This qualification is about providing the fundamental knowledge and skills needed to manage risk strategically; it is not intended to cover every facet of Risk Management planning and implementation.
+The Certificate IV in Security Management course is about providing the fundamental knowledge and skills needed to manage risk strategically; it is not intended to cover every facet of Risk Management planning and implementation.